 Interpreting Cone Beam CT Images: An Interactive Workshop

-Using images acquired by a Cone Beam CT (CBCT) unit you will learn how to:
+Using images acquired by a Cone Beam CT (CBCT) unit:

-- use CBCT software to explore areas of interest on a CT scan using multiple planes.
+- Implement CBCT software to explore areas of interest on a CT scan using multiple planes

 - Final registration will begin at 7:30 AM.